-VCCINT, VCCAUX, and, VBRAM Limits
+VCCINT, VCCAUX, VBRAM, VCCPINT, VCCPAUX and VCCDDRO Limits

 Both upper and lower alarm thresholds can be specified for the on-chip power supplies.
-If the measured value moves outside these limits the alarm logic output will go active.
-The alarm output is reset once a measurement inside these limits is generated.
-The default limits in the GUI represent $\pm$ 5% on the nominal supply value.
+If the measured value moves outside these limits the alarm logic output goes active.
+The alarm output is reset when a measurement inside these limits is generated.
+The default limits in the GUI represent \pm 5% on the nominal supply value.
+VCCPINT, VCCPAUX and VCCDDRO alarms are only available for Zynq devices.